-First we need to evaluate what value you get from automating an ATP for your product.
+First, evaluate what value you get from automating an ATP for your product.

 Costing for a fixed cost contract is broken down into a number of sections.
 Each section is dependent on project requirements.
 Typical sections are listed below.

 We prefer fixed price quotes, but we can also provide a Time & Materials quote if appropriate.

 A fixed price quote can be provided after Requirements Definition & System Design.
 See the process page for details.
 Fixed price quotes are appropriate for DUTs that are in (or ready for) production, with thorough documentation, and have a known scope of test needs.

 A Time & Materials quote can be provided at project outset, or after Requirements Definition & System Design.
 Working on a Time & Materials basis is appropriate if the DUT is still in design or immature in its lifecycle, has minimal documentation, or needs a flexible scope of test needs.
 If we are working on a Time & Materials basis, and the project gains enough definition, we can transition to a fixed price arrangement.